Skip to main content

 Data centers with diesel backup generators will benefit from fuel level monitoring.
 TPS devices easily connect to simple switch-based water level sensors, as well as more advanced ultrasonic distance meters often used in liquid level monitoring applications.

-Remote rebooting
+Remote Rebooting

 Remote rebooting of malfunctioning computer equipment is an essential data center management tool.
 Wiring a TPS relay or open-collector Tibbit to a computer's reset line, coupled with a simple AppBlocks diagram, enables remote resets.
 Tibbo Project System devices and the AppBlocks platform make this simple but crucial capability easily achievable.